Home

 Vintage Baby Nursery in a Craftsman Style Historic Home

-Dani Miller of Knit, Stitch, Click is here to give us some ideas on how to decorate a vintage nursery in an historic home.
-She was given the job of decorating a vintage nursery in an historic home after making a quilt for a soon-to-be mom who loved the fabrics and colors of the fabric so much that she decided that "vintage" baby decor would be just right for their craftsman style house and she had a good idea that Dani was more than up to the task at hand.
+I have some ideas to share on how to decorate a vintage nursery in an historic home.
+I was given the job of decorating a vintage nursery for a soon-to-be born baby in an historic home after making a quilt for the mom who loved the fabrics and their colors so much.

 Custom framed nursery wall art prints made from pages taken from the book